 Payment Methods

 Fair Go accepts AUD plus four cryptocurrencies.
-Minimum deposit is A$10 (Neosurf); minimum withdrawal is A$50.
+The minimum deposit is A$10 (Neosurf) and the minimum withdrawal is A$50.

 Fiat Options

 Neosurf, Visa, Mastercard, AstroPay, eZeeWallet, CashtoCode, Jeton, bank transfer, wire transfer, Google Pay and Apple Pay are accepted.
-Neosurf vouchers are available at Australian newsagents and process instantly.
+Neosurf vouchers are available at Australian newsagents and process instantly — the reason Neosurf is the most popular deposit route here.

 Cryptocurrency

 Bitcoin, Lightning Bitcoin, Bitcoin Cash and Litecoin are accepted.
-Lightning Bitcoin deposits start at A$5 — the lowest entry point of any method.
+Lightning Bitcoin deposits start at A$5 — the lowest entry point of any method, and the fastest, lowest-fee crypto route.
+For verified crypto-first options, see our Crypto Casinos directory.

 Customer Support